aaron-grau/curic/react/projects/pokedex/README.md

 ### From API to Action Creator

-We'd like to render a list of pokemon.
+We'd like to render a list of Pokemon.
 Let's start by setting up a way to fetch them from the back end.
 Make an `api_util.js` file inside your util folder.
 Inside this file, we'll make ajax requests that fetch information served by our rails controllers, and on success dispatch an action creator.

 Export a function called `fetchAllPokemon` that takes in a success callback as an argument.
-The function should make an AJAX request that will serve up the `index.json.jbuilder` view for pokemon.
+The function should make an AJAX request that will serve up the `index.json.jbuilder` view for Pokemon.
 Check out the `routes.rb` file and run `rake routes` to determine the appropriate url for this request.

 Now let's write the success callback that will be passed to this function.
 Create a `pokemon_actions.js` file within the actions folder and import the ajax request function we just wrote.  **Hint:** `import * as API from ./util/api_util.js` is a nice way to just import all of the api util functions as methods of an API object!

 In our newly created `pokemon_actions.js` file, let's start by exporting a `PokemonConstants` objects with a key-value pair for `"RECEIVE_ALL_POKEMON"`.
 Next, export a function called `receiveAllPokemon` that returns a pure object.
-This object should have two keys: one for the a  `RECEIVE_ALL_POKEMON` action type and another for the pokemon data.
+This object should have two keys: one for the a `RECEIVE_ALL_POKEMON` action type and another for the Pokemon data.

 **Import the action and api_util files in your entry file to test everything works**.
 Remember, our action creator just returns an object.
-In order to verify that we indeed received all the pokemon, we can wrap it in a `console.log`:
+In order to verify that we indeed received all the Pokemon, we can wrap it in a `console.log`:

 ```javascript
 API.fetchAllPokemon((pokemon) => console.log(ACTIONS.receiveAllPokemon(pokemon)));